 Vattenfall finances its operations and investments through a combination of its own generated cash flow and external funding, mainly in the form of corporate bonds.
 Senior bonds are issued under a Euro Medium Term Note programme (EUR 10 billion).

-Vattenfall's long term credit ratings are BBB+ stable outlook by S&P and A3 negative outlook by Moody’s.
+Vattenfall's long term credit ratings are BBB+ stable outlook by S&P and A3 stable outlook by Moody’s.